sorhawell/forestFloor/README.md

 **note to my self:**
 1.8.9 (unfrozen github)

--(v) bug if forestFloor X input is matrix without dimnames, show3d() function label columns by all values concatenated. could be fixed by casting matrix to data.frame always
+- (v) bug if forestFloor X input is matrix without dimnames, show3d() function label columns by all values concatenated. could be fixed by casting matrix to data.frame always

 - fcol should support color gradients perpendicular to fitted functions